aomjk/c-sharp-code-examples/.gemini/styleguide.md

-Company Betagro C# Style Guide
+Company CompanyX C# Style Guide

 Introduction
 This style guide outlines the coding conventions for C# code developed at Company Betagro.
 It's based on standard C# conventions and best practices, particularly those recommended by Microsoft, with some modifications to address specific needs and preferences within our organization.